pekrau/Chysl/README.md

 [JSON Schema](docs/schema_defs.md) for general definitions used in JSON schema of different charts.

+This code has been lovingly hand-crafted.
+No AI tools were used in its development.

 ## Charts

 - [timelines](docs/timelines.md): Timelines having events and periods.